Titus the Fox

 Titus the Fox: To Marrakech and Back is a side-scrolling platform game developed by Titus France for the Amiga, Amstrad CPC, Atari ST, and MS-DOS.
 The game was originally released in 1991 under the name Lagaf': Les Aventures de Moktar — Vol 1: La Zoubida, featuring French comedian Lagaf' as a tie-in with his song "La Zoubida".
 For the international edition, Titus retooled the game to feature its mascot and released the game as Titus the Fox: To Marrakech and Back in 1992.

 Gameplay

-Titus's beloved Suzy has been kidnapped on the other side of the Sahara desert, and to get her back the player must advance through 15 levels.
+Titus's beloved Foxy has been kidnapped on the other side of the Sahara desert, and to get her back the player must advance through 14 levels.
 The goal is to avoid dogs, construction workers, giant bees, and other creatures.
 The player can fight back by throwing objects back at them or picking walking enemies up from behind and throwing them as projectiles at other obstacles.
 Stacking thrown objects is often required to get to the end of most levels.
 The game uses a code-based "saving" system, with the codes calculated uniquely for each machine.